cmdcnd/IncidentResponse/1.Preparation/1.19-Legal_Authorities_Regulatory_Constraints/README.md

 ## Standards
-An IR Team will generally be operating under Military Mission Authority (e.g., Title 10), although other legal authorities could be possible.
+An IR Team will generally be operating under State legal authorities.
 Supporting a CIKR mission can bring in additional privacy and civil liberty constraints that should be discussed with the mission owner.

 ## End State